 La Salle Class Transport:

-• Laid down as a Maritime Commission type (C2-S-B1) hull, under Maritime Commission contract (MC hull 293) at Moore Dry Dock Co., Oakland, CA.
+• Laid down in 1942 as SS Comet, a Maritime Commission type (C2-S-B1) hull, under Maritime Commission contract (MC hull 293) at Moore Dry Dock Co., Oakland, CA.

 • Launched, 21 December 1942